InteractComp: Evaluating Search Agents With Ambiguous Queries: The Benchmark

 \textbf{Stage 1: Completeness Verification.} Independent annotators validate three requirements: (1) the target answer must possess all attributes described in both the question and context, (2) the question-context combination must admit only one valid answer with no plausible alternatives, and (3) instances where annotators identify valid alternative answers are discarded and reconstructed.

+We also ask at least 2 annotators cross-paraphrased each question and checking whether the candidate set remains unchanged under different surface forms to guarantee that ambiguity is only caused by \emph{missing essential information}, not by linguistic phrasing.

-\textbf{Stage 2: Interaction Necessity Validation.} We verify that questions truly require interaction through two complementary checks.
-First, we manually confirm questions cannot be confidently resolved through direct web search, checking the first five Google result pages.
-Second, we conduct automated testing with three capable models (GPT-5, GPT-5-mini, Claude-Sonnet-4) across 5-round trials where models have access to search but no interaction.
-Questions successfully answered by two or more models without interaction are flagged as insufficiently ambiguous and undergo revision to strengthen their ambiguity.
+\textbf{Stage 2: Interaction Necessity Validation.} We verify whether questions truly require interaction through two complementary checks.
+First, we manually confirm questions cannot be confidently resolved through direct web search, checking the first five Google result pages by hand.
+Second, to ensure genuine ambiguity, we verify that questions cannot be confidently answered without interaction.
+We conduct automated testing with three capable models (GPT-5, GPT-5-mini, Claude-Sonnet-4) across 5-round trials.
+Questions successfully answered by two or more models without access to interaction undergo revision to strengthen their ambiguity.
+This validation tests only whether questions lack discriminative information in isolation, not whether models can gather information through interaction.
+LLMs are used only in this validation stage during data construction, and not to generate final benchmark instances directly.